Milesq/branch-switcher/README.md

 # Usage

-Just type `ck` in your cmd and choose target branch
+Just type `ck` in your cmd and choose target branch.
+There are 2 switches:
+ - `-d` remove branches
+ - `-D` force remove branches

 # Installation